-And not just because of the shark dive; Fiji is also considered to be the "soft coral capital of the world".
+And not just because of the sharks; Fiji is also considered to be the "soft coral capital of the world".
 Being a passionate underwater photographer, I could not think of a better place to take some great pictures of sharks and rainbow-coloured reefs.

-Variety is probably the exact word to describe the diving at Beqa Lagoon, just off the south coast of Viti Levu, and the area doesn't just attract divers because of the shark dive.
+Variety is probably the exact word to describe the diving at Beqa Lagoon, just off the south coast of Viti Levu, and the area doesn't just attract scuba divers because of Shark Reef.
 From the local coral reefs on the inside of the lagoon to the outer walls and up to Frigate's Passage, there are miles of coral reefs to explore and you can be sure that you will dive a different site each day.
 Great visibility, warm water and calm seas can be expected almost all year round.

 The shark dive day begins at 7.30 am as the boat departs from the resort to arrive at the site around 8 am and meet up with the divemasters and shark feeders.
-A good plus about staying at Waidroka is that you have your own boat transfer from the resort and own divemaster looking after you, whereas the other dive boats can be quite crowded due to the popularity of the shark dive.
+A good plus about staying at Waidroka is that you have your own boat transfer from the resort and your own divemaster looking after you, whereas other boats can be quite crowded due to the popularity of Shark Reef.

 • Watch our Fiji shark diving video

-The furthest dive site I visited was probably Frigates Passage, a good distance south of Viti Levu.
+The furthest dive site I visited was Frigate's Passage, a good distance south of Viti Levu.
 This remote location with its challenging currents provides the opportunity for an unforgettable wall dive with giant gorgonian fans and hundreds of species of fish sheltering among them.

 There are many excellent reasons for choosing Waidroka Bay Resort for your Fiji surfing holiday, not least because of the enthusiasm of the staff and the uncrowded waves.
 For me it was the trip of a lifetime!